+\textbf{Main contributions}: Despite these efforts, none have yet attempt to extend the concept of HDP towards more general multi-tier networks, nor any work have attempted to rigorously characterize or optimize a system that fuses the flexible trust model of HDP with MFL training procedures.
+In this work, we bridge this gap through the development of \textit{\underline{M}ulti-Tier \underline{F}ederated Learning with \underline{M}ulti-Tier \underline{D}ifferential \underline{P}rivacy} ({\tt M$^2$FDP}), along with its associated theoretical analysis.
+Our convergence analysis reveals conditions necessary to secure robust convergence rates in DP-enhanced Multi-Tier FL systems, which also leads to the discovery that the effect of DP-protection differs on different layer of the network hierarchy.
+Our main contributions can be summarized as follows:

-\begin{itemize} \item We formalize {\tt DP-HFL} to codify the impact of HDP trust models in hierarchical FL (Sec.~\ref{sec:tthf}). {\tt DP-HFL} is designed to maintain a specific privacy level throughout the entire training process, instead of only at individual aggregations.
-We show that this allows for a more effective balance between privacy preservation and model performance, addressing a key issue in privacy-preserving ML. \item We theoretically characterize the convergence behavior of {\tt DP-HFL}, providing insights for non-convex loss functions (Sec.~\ref{sec:convAnalysis}).
-We quantify how factors such as network configuration, data heterogeneity, and step sizes affect the performance vs. privacy trade-off.
-Our analysis (culminating in Theorem~\ref{thm:noncvxM}) shows that with careful parameter tuning, the cumulative average of the global gradient can be guaranteed to converge sublinearly with rate $\mathcal O(1/\sqrt{k})$. \item Through numerical evaluations, we demonstrate that {\tt DP-HFL} obtains substantial improvements in convergence speed and trained model accuracy relative to existing DP-based FL algorithms (Sec.~\ref{sec:experiments}).
-Our results further corroborate the impact of the network configuration and trust model on training performance in our bounds. \end{itemize}
+\begin{itemize}[leftmargin=5mm] \item We formalize {\tt M$^2$FDP}, which integrates flexible Multi-Tier DP (MDP) trust models with MFL that consists of arbitrary number of network layers (Sec.~\ref{sec:tthf}). {\tt M$^2$FDP} is designed to preserve a target privacy level throughout the entire training process, instead of only at individual aggregations, allowing for a more effective balance between privacy preservation and model performance. \item We characterize the convergence behavior of {\tt M$^2$FDP} under non-convex ML loss functions (Sec.~\ref{sec:convAnalysis}).
+Our analysis shows that with an appropriate choice of step size, the cumulative average global model will converge sublinearly with rate $\mathcal O(1/\sqrt{T})$.
+Where the DP noise injected at different tiers impacts the stationarity gap differently.

+\item Through numerical evaluations, we demonstrate that {\tt M$^2$FDP} obtains substantial improvements in convergence speed and trained model accuracy relative to existing DP-based FL algorithms (Sec.~\ref{sec:experiments}).
+Our results also corroborate the impact of the network configuration and trust model on training performance in our bounds. \end{itemize}